fancheyu5/STRAS/README.md

 3.Start

-Edit the first line of snakemake file.
+Edit the first line of Snakefile.
 Put your sampleIDs in the [] , quot them with "", and seperate by ,

 eg. sample=["sample1","sample2"]